RadhikaI/TalkInteractive/README.md

 # TalkInteractive
+To run the UI:
+- Start the flask server (by running "python -m flaskserver").

-To run the UI, cd into the "front-end" folder and run "npm start".
+- cd into the "front-end" folder and run "npm start".